SpacemanSpliff99/AmsterdamCoin-v4/doc/init.md

 Copy puffscoind.init to /etc/init.d/puffscoind.
 Test by running "service puffscoind start".

-Using this script, you can adjust the path and flags to the puffscoind program by setting the PuffsCoinD and FLAGS environment variables in the file /etc/sysconfig/puffscoind.
+Using this script, you can adjust the path and flags to the puffscoind program by setting the puffscoind and FLAGS environment variables in the file /etc/sysconfig/puffscoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn